1. Yahgan-sha

 Click on the maps to see where Tierra del Fuego is located and where these nomads of the sea lived.

-• Click on the ‘Yagán Martin Gusinde Museum Book’ or ‘Martin Gusinde Museum Publications‘ for in depth information.
+• Click on the ‘Yagán Book‘ or ‘Museo Territorial Yagan Usi Publications‘ for in depth information.

 • Would you like to continue writing on this story?
 Would you like to make a drawing or create a photo about this story?
 Send it to my e-mail and I will post it on your behalf on the website.